 Look for expenses in your monthly budget you can trim or even eliminate completely.
-The gym membership may not be worth it if you only go a couple times per month… instead go running in the park, exercise at home, etc.
+The gym membership may not be worth it if you go only a couple times per month… instead go running in the park or exercise at home.

 Need an easy motivator to spend less?
 Just remind yourself this; Every $1 less you spend saves you up to $2.50 in credit card debt. (per the example at the top)

 (6) Sell stuff you don’t need (and stop buying it)